 Which camera focuses faster?

 I think most of us know the answer to this one.
-The Olympus has one of the most sophisticated and fastest autofocus systems out there and it is pleasingly snappy and responsive in all the conditions I have so far tested it in.
+The Olympus has one of the most sophisticated and fastest autofocus systems out there and it is extremely snappy and responsive in all the conditions I have so far tested it in.
 However don’t expect the tracking focus to be up to much, that is currently too much of an ask for any compact system.
-On the other hand the XE1 is quite slow, disappointingly so in my view, with none of the speed improvements we were led to expect in the pre-release hype.
-It’s not so much that it fails to focus, it’s just rather slow and I have lost quite a few shots because of this (and I am not talking about fast moving targets).
+On the other hand the XE1 is quite slow, disappointingly so in my view, with none of the speed improvements we were led to expect in the pre-release hype (Edit: firmware updates since then have improved things a little, but it’s still nowhere near good enough for my needs).
+It’s not so much that the XE1 fails to focus, it’s just rather slow and I have lost quite a few shots because of this (and I am not talking about fast moving targets).
 We can of course employ zone focus at times and experiment with AF-C (not much use if you must focus and recompose, as I do most of the time), if we have the opportunity, and if our subject is moving in a predictable manner.
 One thing to consider here is relative sensor size – because the OMD has a Micro 4/3 sensor it has just under a stop of additional depth of field when compared to the APS C sensor of the Fuji, this means you can maintain a relatively wide aperture on the Oly and leverage the extra light gathering capability without sacrificing depth of focus.
 Focus speed partly depends on which lens you’re using – a wide to tele zoom will normally focus faster than a prime, and a long zoom lens with a variable aperture will probably focus more slowly than a shorter faster zoom.

 Is the increased depth of field on the OMD a problem?